^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pathological anatomy of the blastomycosis of the larynx
+Pathological anatomy of laryngeal blastomycosis

-Symptoms of blastomycosis of the larynx
+Symptoms of Blastomycosis of the Larynx

 Diagnosis of laryngeal blastomycosis